 Arina Rodionova

-Arina Radionova was born in December 1989 in Tambov, Russia.
+Arina Rodionova was born in December 1989 in Tambov, Russia.
 She picked up a racket for the first time before she turned three years old.
 She made her professional debut at 14 years old, playing in a Women's Circuit ITF event in Protvino.
 From there, wins came in quick succession.

 Australian Female Tennis Players: Current Rankings and Other Statistics